nusco/narjillos/backlog.md

 >goal: understand what is happening in the dish

     Track historical data in experiment for analysis.

+* Save current configuration in experiment file
+  Be aware that this means that it's not possible to change configuration mid-experiment.
+  Maybe re-save it in a list of configurations at the beginning of every run?

 + Fail with explicit error if running ancestry/history analysis on a file without history